NCAS-CMS/cf-python/CONTRIBUTING.md

   * support for major-version upgrades to the CF conventions (e.g upgrading from CF-0.9 to CF-1.0);
-  * support for major version changes to the Python language (e.g upgrading from python 2 to Python 3).
+  * support for major version changes to the Python language (e.g upgrading from Python 2 to Python 3).

 **Minor** changes include
   * support for minor-version upgrades to the CF conventions (e.g